 Majoring in computer science can be an excellent opportunity to strengthen valuable skills while leading to several in-demand career possibilities.

-Computer science can be a good major when you’re looking for strong career prospects after graduation and opportunities to develop numerous skills.
+Computer science can be a good major when looking for strong career prospects after graduation and opportunities to develop numerous skills.
 Graduates are often in demand across sectors, have the potential to earn higher than average salaries, and may be able to advance more quickly in their careers.
 Additionally, computer science degree programs often expect you to develop valuable skills such as problem-solving, critical thinking, programming, and project management.

 Although some companies have dropped the bachelor’s degree as a requirement for certain entry-level tech jobs, many benefits come from selecting computer science as your college major.